acltc/url-shortener-app/README.md

 ##Next feature

-Next, let’s create edit and update actions for links, and use a partial to share a form between new and edit.
+Next, let’s create edit and update actions for links.

 Now add links on the index page which will make the edit page, new page, and show pages easily accessible.